 These are 10 business-related items on my Don’t Do list, not in any particular order.

-Don’t respond to clients’ emails, texts or phone calls outside of my business hours.
+Don’t respond to clients’ emails, texts or phone calls outside of business hours.
 This guards my time and supports my productivity.
 There are no design “emergencies.”

 Don’t respond to unsolicited emails or sales pitches.
 Like you, I find myself added to all sorts of email lists I didn’t sign up for.
 I regularly click the unsubscribe link and then clear the email from my inbox.
 It’s similar to voicemail.
 I use folders to sort, bulk-delete irrelevant email without reading it, and aim to zero out my inbox every day.

 Don’t obsess over mistakes, problems or negative feedback.
 Worry slows me down, wastes time, and crams my head with unproductive thinking.
+Focus on what it true, noble and wise.

 Don’t keep my email open all the time.
 I set 2 times each day to read, sort and respond to emails.
 I try to keep these sessions to 10 minutes.
 By controlling when I manage email, I get more work done because I’m not being interrupted.